alexdiliberto/alexdiliberto.github.io/CONTRIBUTING.md

 ---
 ```

-Keep assets (images, diagrams, etc.) in the same folder as `index.md`:
+Keep assets in the same folder as `index.md`:

 ```
 content/posts/my-new-post/